sepro/CoNekT/docs/install_windows.md

     # Optional, create additional admin accounts
     flask add_admin <new_username> <new_password>

-You now have a fresh installation of PlaNet.
+You now have a fresh installation of CoNekT.
 How to fill it with your data is included in the section [Building CoNekt](building_conekt.md)